Flag of Maine (1901–1909)

-The flag of the U.S. state of Maine from 1901 to 1909 was the first official flag to be used to represent the state other than its militia; it was later replaced by a more standard military-style flag in 1909.
+The flag of the U.S. state of Maine from 1901 to 1909 was the first official flag to be used to represent the state other than its militia; it was replaced by Maine’s current flag, featuring the state’s coat of arms, in 1909.

 The flag has seen a revival of interest due to local Maine vexillologists advocating for its re-adoption and businesses selling reproductions of it.
 There has been a movement for Maine to readopt a version of this flag design since at least 1991, with an unsuccessful referendum on the issue having been held in November 2024.

 Design

 Although the official pattern for "Embroidered or Painted Bunting" was published by the Legislature, the 1901 legislative document simply states “buff charged with the emblem of the State, a pine tree proper in the center and the polar star (a mullet of five points), in blue in the upper corner.”
 As long as this criterion is met, the flag should be considered a Maine state flag.
 Some flags today might have stylized pine trees or various shades of “buff” (beige).
 The pine tree is a traditional symbol of New England and has been featured on New England flags since at least 1686, notably the Pine Tree Flag.

 A modern popular version of the flag uses a tree design from the Maine merchant and marine flag.